clayc03/eli-king-fitness/README.md

 ## Home page - About Section

-* The About section is on the homepage and gives information about the different classes be offered at Eli King Fitness and also a brief description about the facility where these classes take place.
+* The About section is on the homepage and gives information about the different classes to be offered at Eli King Fitness and also a brief description about the facility where these classes take place.
 Also on the homepage is the address and a google map for address reference.

 ## Meet Eli